-20 Segmented disclosure
+21 Segmented disclosure

-The Company operates in two geographical and three operating segments.
+The Company operates in three geographical and three operating segments.
 The operating segments are managed separately based on the nature of operations.
-Mining operations consists of the Cerro Colorado mine, which is no longer operational and exploration and development is primarily the Cerro Prieto project.
+Mining operations consists of the Cerro Colorado mine, which is no longer operational and exploration and development is primarily the Cerro Prieto project and includes the acquired El Mozo project.